 Rancher has also a fantastic and very light OS (called RancherOS), which should be based on BusyBox.
 If you want to use this OS, you are however free select your GUI.
 An example of Portainer over RancherOS (installed on Raspberry Pi) is available here.

 Finally, my personal consideration is that they are both valid tool to manage your container environment.

-Portainer match better the needs of small environments, expecially when it is based on poor hardware.
-It works perfectly with Raspberry Pi (works also greatly on Pi Zero W).
-It could be the best choice if you want to manage a home environment / small lab /small company.
+Portainer fully matches needs for small environments, expecially when it is based on poor hardware.
+It works perfectly with Raspberry Pi and could be the best choice if you want to manage a home environment / small lab /small company.
 It is also going to focus on large enterprises with low cost extensions able to add new features and can also be used on Rancher as alternative orchestrator.

-Rancher, on the other side, match better the needs of medium to big environments, expecially when it is based on complex architectures.
-It could be the best choice if you want open the world of containers to your company and use best of class orchestration tool (kubernetes is the engine under rancher).
+Rancher, on the other side, directly focuses on needs for medium to big environments, expecially when it is based on complex architectures.
+It could be the best choice if you want open the world of containers to your company and use kubernetes best of class orchestration tool.